 Welcome to the University of Wisconsin-Madison’s Program in Creative Writing.
 We offer courses in fiction, poetry, creative nonfiction, and playwriting to students at both the undergraduate and graduate levels.
-Since 1986, we have also been host to the Wisconsin Institute for Creative Writing’s post-graduate fellowships, which provide emerging writers from all over the world an opportunity to complete their first books.
-For detailed information about our various courses, projects, and events, please refer to the navigation bar at the top of this page.
-If you'd like to be kept in the loop about our events and programs, please join one or more of our mailing lists: Madison-Area Literary Events, Undergraduate Alumni News, MFA Alumni News, Institute & Former Fellow News, Fiction & Poetry Fellowship Deadlines and Info, Playwriting Fellowship Deadlines and Info, Brittingham/Pollak Prize Deadlines and Info.
+Since 1986, we have also been host to the Wisconsin Institute for Creative Writing’s post-graduate fellowships, which provide top emerging writers a year to develop their craft.

-Though officially founded in 1978 by professor and poet Ron Wallace, the Program in Creative Writing has existed for almost as long as the Department of English itself; in these pre-formative years, our students included such distinguished writers as Eudora Welty, Delmore Schwartz, Saul Bellow, Jean Toomer, Lorraine Hansberry, Joyce Carol Oates, Carl Djerassi, Peter Straub, Ed Ochester, Anne Lauterbach, and Wallace Stegner.
-Since that time, the Program continued its history of excellence, growing to become one of the most highly regarded in the country.
-Our MFA is currently ranked among the top three in the nation by Poets & Writers magazine, nearly all of our post-graduate fellows go on to publish award-winning first books (more than 90 total since the fellowships' inception), and our undergraduates are not only widely published but consistently have been accepted to the most competitive creative writing graduate programs in the US.
+Though officially founded in 1978 by professor and poet Ron Wallace, the Program in Creative Writing has been around for almost as long as the Department of English; over the years our students and faculty have included such distinguished writers as Jean Toomer, Eudora Welty, Delmore Schwartz, Wallace Stegner, Saul Bellow, Lorraine Hansberry, James Merrill, Gwendolyn Brooks, Joyce Carol Oates, Anthony Doerr, Lorrie Moore, Lauren Groff, Amaud Jamaul Johnson, and Danez Smith.
+Our MFA is top ranked and includes many published alums; nearly all of our post-graduate fellows go on to publish acclaimed first books; and our undergraduates attend some of the most competitive creative writing graduate programs in the country.